vanallenlab/moalmanac-db/docs/content-changelog.md

 Revised entries:
 - (FDA) _FGFR3_ fusions, p.R248C, p.S249C, p.G370C, and p.Y373C and sensitivity to erdafitinib for patients urothelial carcinoma received an updated approval.
+- "Oncogenic Mutations" was removed from the `variant_annotation` field from all 10 records with that value.

 Removed entries:
 - (FDA) _FGFR2_ fusions and sensitivity to erdafitinib for patients urothelial carcinoma.
 The FDA amended their prior accelerated approval for erdafitinib, removing susceptible _FGFR2_ alterations from the indication.